readysteadywebsites/Extra-Styling-for-MemberPress/README.txt

 == Changelog ==

+= 1.0.2 =
+* Added "Forms" control into Customizer - this auto disables the new MemberPress password show/hide field styling, but you can reinstate from the Customizer
 = 1.0.1 =
 * Switched on some basic styling for Account links to turn them into tabs = 1.0.0 =